DeepWok/mase/docs/source/modules/documentation/tutorials/actions/search/mixed_precision_search_on_manual_model.md

 # Mixed-precision search on Manual model

-This tutorial shows how to search for mixed-precision quantization strategy for OPT_quantized model on Wikitext2 dataset.
+This tutorial shows how to search for mixed-precision quantization strategy for OPT model on Wikitext2 dataset.

 > **Note**: Manual model refers to the model named as `<model_arch>_quantized` at `mase-tools/machop/chop/models/manual`.
 Usually these are models that cannot be directly converted to MASE Graph.